ASFHyP3/hyp3-docs/docs/using/paid_processing.md

 ### Refunds

-If you purchase credits in error, need to assign purchased credits to a different username, or if you end up not needing all of your purchased credits, send an email to uso@asf.alaska.edu and we will work with you to resolve the issue.
-Any refunds will be credited to the original method of payment.
+If you purchase credits in error or need to assign purchased credits to a different username, send an email to uso@asf.alaska.edu and we will work with you to understand and resolve the issue.
+Any refunds granted will be credited to the original method of payment.

 ## API Endpoint